The Bay View Week of Handbells exists to give advanced ringers an opportunity to prepare a concert to be performed at a high professional level.

 Each year money is collected for the Allured Composition Fund which is unique to Bay View Week of Handbells.
 Funds are used solely for commissioning original handbell music that exemplifies the standards, quality, and expectations that Dr. Don Allured would look for in an original composition.
 You will receive an envelope in your packet when you register.
 You may put your generous contribution in the envelope at any time during the week and then place the envelope in the designated basket.
 Cash, checks, and credit cards are accepted (checks and credit cards are tax deductible).
 Please make your checks out to the Handbell Musicians of America, Inc. and write Allured Fund in the memo section.
 Each year we try to set a record to out-give the amount received the year before.
 A warm, heartfelt THANK YOU to the Allured Composition Fund Committee for overseeing this project.
 What a special way to remember Don Allured!
 If you aren’t able to attend Week of Handbells you can still participate.
 Just go to this link and donate online: http://handbellmusicians.org/grants-giving/giving/funds/

-Registrations will be accepted as of 5:00pm, Eastern Time Zone, on January 1.
+Registrations will be accepted at a specific time (posted on this website), Eastern Time Zone, on January 1.
 If you register before that time your registration WILL BE NULL AND VOID.
 You should consider registering as soon as possible.
 In order to keep the focus on exceptional music, the Bayview Week of Handbells event is limited to the first 104 applicants who submit a completed application with payment.
 Ringers are assigned positions in choirs, using ten sets of bells and chimes ranging from four to eight octaves.
 These positions are filled based on availability, so register early to help improve the likelihood that you get your first position choice.
 We often start placing people onto the waiting list within two weeks of registration opening.

 Did we mention you should consider registering early?